dougaitken/remote-jobs/index.md

 A list of semi to fully remote-friendly companies in or around tech.

 Contributions are very welcome!
 Please [review our contributing guidelines](https://github.com/remoteintech/remote-jobs/tree/main/.github/CONTRIBUTING.md) and then submit a new entry or update.

+The list is very long very long now so you can scroll the list under the company profiles in the sidebar or here.

 ## Companies